naveennraja/sandwich-builder/README.md

-## Sandwich Builder
+## Sandwich / Berger Builder

-React course which helped to berger/sandwich builder Each element can be build as part of the components
+React course which helped to berger/sandwich builder.
+Concentrating core components of react.
+Each element can be build as part of the components

 ## Components